-• Proposals for self-build and custom-build dwellings will be supported and encouraged in conformity with legislation and NPPF paragraph 59 to address the need for local people wishing to build, and live in, their own home.
-The Council's views on how this might happen are detailed in Appendix 3.
+27. Proposals for self-build and custom-build dwellings will be supported and encouraged in conformity with legislation and NPPF paragraph 59

+- to address the need for local people wishing to build, and live in, their own home. - 28.
+Proposals will be in accordance with adopted WDC policy and future supplementary planning documents.

+The Parish Council's views on how this might happen are detailed in Appendix 2.

-Map 3 Hampton Magna residential allocation
+Map 3 Hampton Magna residential allocations